-- Go to the Element's Quick Snapshot page.
-For example, in the My Infrastructure panel, find the VMware vCenter server or ESX server whose workload you want to graph, click its corresponding gear icon, then click Graph Performance. - 2.
+- 1. Go to the Element's Quick Snapshot page. - For example, in the My Infrastructure panel, find the VMware vCenter server or ESX server whose workload you want to graph, click its corresponding gear icon, then click Graph Performance. - 2.
 In the Tree panel, click CPU Workload (for a VMware vCenter server), or Workload in the CPU section (for an ESX server). - 3.
-Select the start and end dates and times for which the graph will chart data.
+Select the start and end dates and times for which the graph charts data.
 For more information, see Understanding Dates and Times - 4.
 Click one of the Quick Graphs options to display a pre-configured graph in a pop-up window, or skip this step to manually configure a graph. - 5.
-In the first step, select a VMware vSphere component whose metrics will be graphed. - 6.
-In the next step, select whether to graph the highest resource consumers, or specific VMware vSphere components. - If you select Specific, an Element selection dialog will appear, requiring you to build a list. - 7.
-Click Generate Graph. - A pop-up window will appear, displaying the CPU Workload graph you have configured.
+In the first step, select a VMware vSphere component whose metrics you want to graph. - 6.
+In the next step, select whether to graph the highest resource consumers, or specific VMware vSphere components. - If you select Specific, an Element selection dialog appears, requiring you to build a list. - Click Generate Graph.
+A pop-up window appears, displaying the CPU Workload graph you have configured.